triciasykes/lecture-notes/javascript-intro-notes/functions-lecture.md

 ### Functions

 - **Functions** are reusable blocks of code that perform a specific task.
 Think of them as little machines.
 Their main job is to take in an input, do something, and produce an output.
-For example, think about a sandwich making machine... you give it bread, cheese, meat , it assembles everything, and then returns a sandwich.
+For example, think about a juicer - you give it fruit and or veggies, and outputs juice.

-There are many ways to define a function.
+There are a few ways to define a function.
 The way we use functions at LEARN is by using the **arrow syntax**.
 Arrow syntax was introduced in 2015, as part of the ES6 version of JS.
 The prior way to define functions was by using the reserved keyword `function`.
 You may still see this style of definition.

 ### Anatomy